About the Astronomy Unit

-The Astronomy Unit at Queen Mary is one of the largest astronomy and astrophysics research groups in the UK, with 17 full-time permanent members, as well as many postdocs and PhD students, and a vibrant visitors' programme.
+The Astronomy Unit at Queen Mary is one of the largest astronomy and astrophysics research groups in the UK, with 16 full-time permanent academic staff, as well as many postdoctoral researchers and PhD students, and a vibrant visitors' research programme.

-In addition to research, we run buoyant undergraduate and masters taught programmes in Astrophysics, maintain a successful PhD research training programme, and undertake an extensive range of outreach activities within the local area and nationally.
+In addition, we run comprehensive undergraduate and masters taught programmes in Astrophysics, maintain a successful PhD research training programme, and undertake an extensive range of outreach activities, both within the local area and nationally.

-Our research encompasses a broad sweep of astrophysical phenomena, from the fantastical to the barely imaginable.
-We host internationally leading groups in early universe physics, relativistic and survey cosmology, extrasolar planets, planet formation and dynamics, and space and solar plasma physics, and regularly welcome research visitors from a range of other sub-fields.
+Our research programme encompasses a broad range of astrophysical phenomena across the universe, which we study with observational, theoretical, and simulational approaches.
+We host internationally leading groups in early universe physics, relativistic and survey cosmology, extrasolar planets, planet formation and dynamics, solar and space plasma physics, and plasma astrophysics, and regularly welcome research visitors from a range of other sub-fields.

 Our Planetary Formation and Dynamics group studies our neighbours in the Solar System, for example using NASA satellites to probe the mysteries of the rings of Saturn and turning up surprising results about even this nearby planet; hunts for planets around nearby stars, using some of the world’s most sophisticated telescopes to detect the tiny telltale signs of distant worlds, some of which are expected to resemble the Earth itself (though most are very different); and develops theoretical models of how planets form and evolve, complementing the observational studies.

-The AU was established as a research centre in 1984, and has built a focussed and successful programme of research that covers topics across the spectrum of modern astronomy and astrophysics.
-Historically the Astronomy Unit was located within the School of Mathematical Sciences, but in 2011 it merged with the School of Physics to form the new School of Physics and Astronomy, significantly raising the profile of astronomy-related activities within Queen Mary, and leading to substantial institutional investment in the Unit's research environment and infrastructure.
+The AU was established as a research centre in 1984, and has since built a focussed and successful programme of research that covers topics across the spectrum of modern astronomy and astrophysics.
+The Astronomy Unit was initially located within the School of Mathematical Sciences, but in 2011 it merged with the School of Physics to form the new School of Physics and Astronomy, significantly raising the profile of astronomy within Queen Mary, leading to substantial institutional investment in the Unit's research environment and infrastructure.

-Our members come from all over the world.
-We have close collaborative ties to institutions in South Africa, Mexico, Brazil, and the US, amongst others, as well as closer to home through our membership of SEPnet.
-The AU prides itself on its diversity, and is known for its friendly and welcoming atmosphere.
-We are also proud to be IoP Juno Champions, recipients of an Athena Swan Silver Award, and are a Living Wage employer.
+We now have a diverse membership, with staff and students from a wide range of countries.
+We have close collaborative ties to institutions in South Africa, Mexico, Brazil, USA, and Europe, amongst others, as well as within the UK through our membership of SEPnet (the South East Physics Network).
+The AU is also part of SEPnet-Astro, the DISCnet data-intensive science centre, and the Alan Turing Institute for data science and artificial intelligence.
+We are also IoP Juno Champions, recipients of an Athena Swan Silver Award, and are a Living Wage employer.
 All AU members and visitors are asked to follow our Code of Conduct.